Time's up for Virgin's airplane 'flirt' tool

 A spokesperson for Virgin told CNN: "The video is from 2013.
 At the time it was created as a playful spoof, however it is not something that would ever be considered today."

-The messaging system has been in place on Virgin Atlantic planes for even longer -- since around 2000, according to a spokesperson for the airline.
+The messaging system has been in place on Virgin Atlantic planes for even longer -- since 2000, according to a spokesperson for the airline.
 Virgin Atlantic planes, however, have never had the ability to send drinks or snacks to others on board.

 Virgin America was disbanded in 2018, when it was integrated into Alaska Airlines.
 And Virgin Atlantic confirmed to CNN that new aircraft joining the fleet will not have the technology.
 The 12 A350s set to join the fleet (of which two have already arrived) do not have the capability.
 They will eventually replace the 747s, A340s and A330s that do.